SEE SLIM4 IN ACTIONBook a demo today

 You probably need a forecast for pretty much every item in your assortment.
 And to ensure the demand planning process is as efficient as possible, many businesses use demand classes to quickly and easily apply the right demand management approach.

-Demand classes take into account the given demand behaviour to group items that share demand characteristics and build a forecast accordingly.
+Demand classes consider the given demand behaviour to group items that share demand characteristics and build a forecast accordingly.
 Broadly speaking, we can use the following demand classes:

 Frequent, Normal & Runners